APPENDICES

 His wife died at Opelousas in Nov 1787, age 40.
 See Hébert, D., Southwest LA Records, 1:A:287 (Opel.
 Ch.: v.1, p.3).
 That's why he had no woman in his household in 1788.
 Evidently he did not remarry.

 03. Not in Wall of Names, which, on p.
 18, calls his wife Anne-Marie THIBODEAU veuve Timothée GUÉNARD; White, DGFA-1, 775, calls him Timothée GUÉNARD, gives his parents' names, their marriage information, says he was born in MD, that his baptism was recorded twice at Port-Royal, & gives his marriage information, including the name of his wife & her parents.
-See also Jehn, Acadian Exiles in the Colonies, 90, 96.
+See also "Fort Edward, 1761-62"; "Ristigouche, 24 Oct 1760."

-White, p.
-775, says Timothée died av, or before, 9 Feb 1766, which was the day of his daughter Anastasie's wedding in Opelousas.
-The record for this wedding in Hébert, D., Southwest LA Records, 1-A:367-68, calls him Mothe, a diminutive for Timothée, & does not say that he was deceased at the time the wedding was recorded, as is often found in church records.
+White, 775, says Timothée died av, or before, 9 Feb 1766, which was the day of his daughter Anastasie's wedding in Opelousas.
+The record for this wedding in Hébert, D., Southwest LA Records, 1-A:367-68 (LSAR: Opel.: 1766-3), calls him Mothé, a diminutive for Timothée, & does not say that he was deceased at the time the wedding was recorded, as is often found in church records.
 The Opelousas census in which his wife Anne-Marie is called a widow was taken in Apr 1766.
 Are the church & census records saying that Timothée died between Feb & Apr 1766?
 If so, he belongs on this list.
 So why does White say he died av 9 fevr 1766?
 How long before?
 By not including him with his wife & children on their listing, the compilers of Wall of Names seem to be following White & are convinced that Timothée did not make it to LA.
-Despite the thin thread of evidence, I am inclined to think that he did make it to the colony & died there.
-I await definitive evidence that he did not reach LA.
-When I find it, off this list he goes.
+I am not convinced.

 [top of page GUÉNARD]